-The Company, through our indirectly held, wholly owned subsidiary, Rare Element Resources, Inc., holds a 100% interest in a group of unpatented mining claims and owns 634 acres (257 hectares) of fee property, together which contain (1) the Bear Lodge REE Project that contains REE mineralization; and (2) the Sundance Gold Project that contains gold mineralization.
+The Company, through our indirectly held, wholly owned subsidiary, Rare Element Resources, Inc., holds a 100% interest in 499 unpatented mining claims located on land administered by the USFS and a repurchase option (see Note 5 for discussion) on approximately 640 acres (257 hectares) of fee property, together which contain (1) the Bear Lodge REE Project that contains REE mineralization; and (2) the Sundance Gold Project that contains gold mineralization.
 The property is situated in the Bear Lodge Mountains of Crook County, in northeast Wyoming.
-These claims were, in part, acquired from Freeport-McMoRan Copper & Gold Inc. ("Freeport") by way of a "Mineral Lease and Option for Deed."
+As the Bear Lodge property is on care -and-maintenance, we have recorded an impairment charge of \$27 for the year ended December 31, 2016 to reduce the capitalized acquisition costs to zero.